ankaAR/bestiario5e/_creatures/wererat.md

 ***Multiattack (Humanoid or Hybrid Form Only).*** The wererat makes two attacks, only one of which can be a bite.

-***Bite (Rat or Hybrid Form Only)..*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+***Bite (Rat or Hybrid Form Only)..*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 4 (1d4 + 2) puntos de daño perforante.
 If the target is a humanoid, it must succeed on a DC 11 Constitution saving throw or be cursed with wererat lycanthropy.

-***Shortsword (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+***Shortsword (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 5 (1d6 + 2) puntos de daño perforante.

 ***Hand Crossbow (Humanoid or Hybrid Form Only).*** Ranged Weapon Attack: +4 to hit, range 30/120 pies, un objetivo.
 Impacto: 5 (1d6 + 2) puntos de daño perforante.